lamech/wfmucast/README.md

 **Notes**

-I assume you know how to set up HTML::Mason.
+This assumes you know how to set up HTML::Mason ("an elegant weapon, for a more civilised age").
 If you don't, Google, CPAN, or https://masonbook.houseabsolute.com/book/ will get you started.

 **Next Steps**